Tim-B/grunt-aws-lambda/README.md

 If not null then sets an alias for the deployed function.
 If versioning enabled then points to the created version, otherwise points to `$LATEST`.

+It is recommended that `enableVersioning` is also enabled when using this feature.

+##### options.enablePackageVersionAlias
+Type: `boolean`
+Default value: false

+When enabled creates a second alias using the NPM package version.
+When the NPM package version is bumped a new alias will be created, allowing you to keep the old alias available for backward compatibility.

+It is recommended that `enableVersioning` is also enabled when using this feature.

 #### Usage Examples

 ##### Default Options